 Real estate agents are there to help make the decision-making process a whole lot easier when it comes to choosing a location and a home.
 They have more niche knowledge about specific places and know what to look out for when hunting for a suitable and desirable place to live.

-In the case of YouOwn co-ownership, new houses and apartments currently supplied by recognised building companies are available to choose from.
-If you can’t find what you want, YouOwn can introduce you to an agent.
+In the case of YouOwn co-ownership, new houses currently supplied by recognised building companies are available to choose from.
+If you can’t find what you want, or are looking for an existing property YouOwn can introduce you to an agent.

 5. Find houses of interest: